renatocortez/front-end/README.md

-# front-end
- Curso de Front-end - Alura
+Front-end course - Alura

  Html - Css - JavaScript - Bootstrap - Jquery - Php - Sql

- Projeto: Criação de uma loja virtual de produtos para o público feminino
+ Project: Creation of a virtual store of products for the female audience